Razvan48/Chess-A.I./README.md

 <br/>

-This is how most moves work.
+&emsp; This is how most moves work.
 There are only a few exceptions: <br/>

 <br/>

-If we make an en passant, then a "+" must be typed after the usual 5 characters. <br/>
+&emsp; If we make an en passant, then a "+" must be typed after the usual 5 characters. <br/>
-If we promote a pawn, then we also type r / n / b / q for black and R / N / B / Q for white, to specify what the respective pawn turns into. <br/>
+&emsp; If we promote a pawn, then we also type r / n / b / q for black and R / N / B / Q for white, to specify what the respective pawn turns into. <br/>

 <br/>

-The program stops itself if there is a draw or checkmate for someone. <br/>
+&emsp; The program stops itself if there is a draw or checkmate for someone. <br/>

 <br/>

-The player can set from which perspective to see the pieces: from that of white (white down) or black (black down). <br/>
+&emsp; The player can set from which perspective to see the pieces: from that of white (white down) or black (black down). <br/>

 <br/>

-The application interface communicates with the player, since it tells him at any moment whose turn it is, if someone is in chess, if there is a draw or if there is a checkmate for someone. <br/>
+&emsp; The application interface communicates with the player, since it tells him at any moment whose turn it is, if someone is in chess, if there is a draw or if there is a checkmate for someone. <br/>

 <br/>

-The code can be easily modified to allow playing Chess between 2 people, not between the person and the A.I.. <br/>
+&emsp; The code can be easily modified to allow playing Chess between 2 people, not between the person and the A.I.. <br/>

 <br/>